GDC Observatory

 The GDC Observatory is an astronomical observatory dedicated to the exploration and science of the night sky.
 Located in Gingin, Western Australia, the observatory is a part of the Gingin Gravity Precinct.
 The Observatory is open to the public on a regular basis.

 Southern Cross Cosmos Centre

 The observatory is located in the Southern Cross Cosmos Centre, a purpose built facility opened in 2001, with a slide-off roof housing five telescopes available for public use on astronomical viewing nights.

-The largest telescope is a 25 in Obsession telescope named "Brodie-Hall", donated to the observatory by Jean Brodie-Hall on behalf of the late Laurence Brodie-Hall.
+The largest telescope is a 25 in Obsession telescope named "Brodie-Hall", donated to the observatory by Laurence and Jean Brodie-Hall.

 The facility is located next-door to the Zadko telescope run by the University of Western Australia, which is actively involved in scientific research.